nmwsharp/polyscope-docs/cpp/source/basics/interactive_UIs_and_animation.md

 The functions `buildPolyscopeGui()`, `buildStructureGui()`, `buildPickGui()`, and `buildUserGuiAndInvokeCallback()` can be used to manually build pieces of the UI one at a time.
 If you are giving control to the UI via `show()`, you call the first 3 to reproduce the standard UI.

+??? func "`#!cpp int options::rightGuiPaneWidth`"

+    The width of the right GUI pane.

+    Default: `500`.

 ## Miscellaneous

 ??? func "`#!cpp std::function<void(const std::vector<std::string>&)> state::filesDroppedCallback`"